Walker-Peters swaps Spurs for Southampton

-A product of the Spurs youth system, the 22-year-old is looking forward to working under Saints boss Ralph Hasenhuttl as he seeks to feature more regularly in the remainder of the campaign.
+A product of Tottenham's youth system, the 22-year-old is looking forward to working under Saints boss Ralph Hasenhuttl as he seeks to feature more regularly in the remainder of the campaign.

-"I'm just grateful for the opportunity I've been given by the manager and the club," Walker-Peters said.
+"I'm just grateful for the opportunity I've been given by the manager and the club," Walker-Peters told Southampton's official website.

 "I come here looking to help the club improve and improve myself.
 I just want to win as many games as possible and enjoy playing football.